 a.
 General.
-When procuring property or services under an FTA grant, a State will follow the same policies and procedures it uses for procurements from its non-Federal funds to the extent allowable by the Federal award.
-States must comply with DBE, Buy America, BABA, and 2 CFR 200.317 requirements concerning procurement of recovered materials and ensure that every purchase order or other contract includes all federally required clauses.
+When procuring property or services under an FTA grant, a State or Indian Tribe will follow the same policies and procedures it uses for procurements from its non-Federal funds to the extent allowable by the Federal award.
+If such policies and procedures do not exist, States and Indian Tribes must follow the procurement standards in §§ 200.318 through 200.327.
+States and Indian Tribes must comply with DBE, Buy America, BABA, and 2 CFR 200.317 requirements concerning procurement of recovered materials and ensure that every purchase order or other contract includes all federally required clauses.
 Subrecipients of a State shall follow such policies and procedures allowed by the State in accordance with 2 CFR 1201.317.
 All other non-Federal entities must follow the procurement standards in 2 CFR 200.318 through 200.327.
 FTA provides guidance for complying with Federal procurement standards in Circular 4220.1F, "Third Party Contracting Guidance."